-The City of Hendersonville recently began participating in a volunteer-based water quality monitoring program sponsored by local non-profit Mountain True.
+The City of Hendersonville participates in a volunteer-based water quality monitoring program sponsored by local non-profit Mountain True.
 The project is monitoring 30 locations within the watershed for Fecal Coliform and E. Coli in order to prioritize streams where illicit connections or discharges may be occurring.